 Warning: Neglecting to drop the old Telemetry tables from environments that once ran PKS v1.2 causes PKS v1.7 upgrade to fail.

-Coordinate the Enterprise PKS upgrade with cluster users.
+Coordinate the Enterprise PKS upgrade with cluster admins and users.
 Tell them that the upgrade reconfigures the control plane and migrates its database.
-This means that during the upgrade:
+During the upgrade: